 Slovene culture in Villach.
 If you walk down the Hauptplatz and turn left near Thalia, you will see a small cosy shop named “Bleder Cremeschnitten”.
 Mojca Konobelj from Slovenia sells sweet and salty Slovene delicacies here.

 She lives near the beautiful Slovene town Bled and travels to Carinthia three times a week to open this shop for the clients.
 “It’s not far from Villach, my way takes near one hour.
 I really love Austria and I am happy to propose Austrian people and tourists our best culinary things.
 I am confident that we discover the culture of another country through its cuisine too”, she says.

 If you want to “taste” Slovene culture, Mojca advices to try a cremeschnitte, a famous vanilla and custard cream cake dessert.
 It ranks a top-place among Slovene culinary delights.
 In Slovenia, a cremeschnitte is commonly associated with Bled, because the recipe of cake was brought in 1953 by Ištvan Kovačevič in this town.

 Mojca fluently speaks German, English and Slovenian.
 She would be glad to tell her guests about the fabulous beauty of Lake Bled, the magic of Triglav national park, culinary and cultural traditions of her country.
 Over a cup of coffee with tasty salty baking time is running fast.
 On this Monday, February, 8th, Mojca invites everyone who is interested in Slovene culture to visit a Slovene shop on Lederergasse, 6, 9500 Villach.
 It’s open from Monday till Saturday.
-(Recherche, Text Vita Vitrenko)
+(Research and text Vita Vitrenko)